 Happy Maki

 What: If your idea of a good time involves gazing out over the seafront as you munch on vegan sushi burritos, then today’s your lucky day.
-Happy Maki serves up a vibrant array of sushi burritos and sushi bowls, with creations such as Caulipop made with tempura cauliflower, veg and teriayki sauce, and Beet and Basil Satay featuring beetroot, peanuts, veg and a satay sauce.
-Happy Maki is a gift economy, which means it operates on a pay-as-you-feel basis – the team lets you know how much your order costs to make, and it’s up to you to decide how much you pay.
+Happy Maki serves up a vibrant array of sushi burritos and sushi bowls, with creations such as Popcorn Cauli made with tempura cauliflower, veg and teriyaki or sweet chilli sauce, and Beet and Basil Satay featuring beetroot, peanuts, veg and a satay sauce.

 Where: 23 Sydney Street, BN1 4EN